1RaY-1/check-ip/README.md

 wget https://raw.githubusercontent.com/1ray-1/check-ip/main/install-linux.sh; chmod +x install-linux.sh; clear; bash install-linux.sh
 ```

-*You'll have to enter sudo password*
+*You'll need to enter your sudo password*

 ***In both cases (Linux and Windows), the required executable (for your system architecture) will be installed in a directory that's in your PATH, so you can run it by simply typing check-ip in the terminal or CMD***